padosoft/laravel-affiliate-network/README.md

 - getDeals : get the network deals.
 - getSales : get the network sales.
 - getStats : get the network deals stats.
+- getMerchants : get the network merchants.
+- checkLogin : check if logged in network.
+- login : login in into network.
+- getTrackingParameter : get network tracking params.
+- loadAvailableNetworks : get all available network.
+- hasNetwork : check if network are available.
+- addNetwork : add a network class that implements Network interface.

 ##Requires